selfstudy

 Naturally, if your progress is 5 pages a day (at most!), then you’ll start calculating.
 You might calculate that it will take you more than half a year to finish one single math book!
 This is discouraging.
 Very discouraging.
 This is why many people stop.

 Also, math is hard.
 Very hard.
 You will regularly hit walls.
-You will regularly see exercises which you are completely unable to solve.
+You will regularly see exercises that you are completely unable to solve.
 And when this happens 10 times in a row, you get discouraged.
 And you quit.

 If your hobby is collecting stamps, then you can see your collection of stamps growing every day (hopefully).
 But with math, your improvements will be minimal.
 You won’t see any improvement from day to day.
 And after a while, you just give up since things are too difficult.
 You DO improve, however, but this is not easily apparent.
 But if you keep detailed records of your math adventures, then looking back for 2 or 3 months will reveal that you have grown a lot since then.
 Math never becomes easy, however.
 The only easy math is the math you already know.